opnfv/qtip/docs/userguide/introduction.rst

  which run QTIP.
 Inside each pod there are folders which contain the config files segmented based on test cases.
 Namely, these include, `Compute`, `Network` and `Storage`.
-The default folder is there for the end user who is interested in testing their infrastructure but arent part of a opnfv pod.
+The default folder is there for the end user who is interested in testing their infrastructure which is installed by fuel or compass but aren't part of a opnfv pod,and for opnfv CI.

 The structure of the directory for the user appears as follows
 ::